hegerdes/homepage/content/blog/2024-06-gitlab-for-k8s-access.md

----
++++
-title: Using GitLab to manage Kubernetes access
-description: You have private Kubernetes cluster or a restricted network.
+title = "Using GitLab to manage Kubernetes access" description = "You have private Kubernetes cluster or a restricted network.
 There are modern solution to easily share and manage access with modern secure authentication.
-Let's dig some tunnels!
+Let's dig some tunnels!" date = '2024-06-12'

-date: '2024-06-12'
-pic: '/img/blog/kubernetes-glab-auth-logo.jpeg'
+[extra]
+pic = "/img/blog/kubernetes-glab-auth-logo.jpeg"
-tags: ['Kubernetes', 'GitLab', 'Security']
+tags = ['Kubernetes', 'GitLab', 'Security']
----
++++
 # Using GitLab to manage Kubernetes access

 Recently I have been tasked to share access to a Kubernetes test cluster with other teams.
 Easy: Add them to a group in your [OIDC](https://openid.net/specs/openid-connect-core-1_0.html) provider and set appropriate RBAC rules.
 Task done - no need to write this.